Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/protein_struct_pred/best-practices-alphafold.md

 Like all scientific methodology, the methods section on how AlphaFold was used should be descriptive enough that anyone would be able to replicate your outputs.
 There are now a few versions of AlphaFold2, as well as “forks” of AlphaFold2 like ColabFold.
 To ensure reproducibility, it is important to specify exactly what version of the software was used.
 Likewise, if installation of the software or any dependencies are altered from the original software, it will also be necessary to describe these differences.
 In such a case, it is probably easier for both the readers and the authors if the authors provide a link to a GitHub repository containing their modified version of the AlphaFold software.
 This GitHub repository should include a README file with installation and running instructions.

-{% include callout.html type="note" content="**Did you know:** using digital object identifiers (DOIs), you can create a link that doesn’t break for software, including modified versions. [ See this link to find out how to do this for GitHub ](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content
+{% include callout.html type="note" content="**Did you know:** using digital object identifiers (DOIs), you can create a link that doesn’t break for software, including modified versions.
+[See this link to find out how to do this for GitHub](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content)." %}
-)." %}

 Describing the parameters used to run AlphaFold2 is very important for proper reproducibility.
 The AlphaFold2 software has defaults for all their running parameters, but often you will want to change these parameters.
 Parameters that are often changed include: